-There will be four entrances/exits from the site.
+There will be four entrances/exits from the site:

-Exit A is the Main Entrance/Exit and is located at the centre point of Curraheen Road (minimum width 14m).

-Exit B is on the Western end of the site onto the Curraheen Road (minimum width 7.0m).

-Exit C is Emergency Use Only during show time (10m wide).
-It is an trade exhibitor entrance and exit during show site build out and show clear up.

-Exit D is the main public entrance to the site (minimum width 14m).
-It is on the eastern end of the site onto the Curraheen Road.
+- Exit A is the Main Entrance/Exit and is located at the centre point of Curraheen Road (minimum width 14m) - Exit B is on the western end of the site onto the Curraheen Road (minimum width 7m) - Exit C is for Emergency Use Only during show time (10m wide).
+It is a trade exhibitor entrance and exit during Show site build-out and Show clear-up - Exit D is the main public entrance to the site (minimum width 14m), on the eastern end of the site onto the Curraheen Road.

-In the event of an emergency evacuation of the site the main entrance from the Curraheen Road will be opened to facilitate the prompt evacuation of the public.
+In the event of an emergency evacuation of the site, the main entrance from the Curraheen Road will be opened to facilitate the prompt evacuation of the public.
 In addition, the Clash Road emergency exit will be utilised.

 Assembly Points have been designated to the south and east of the exhibition/circulation area and members of the public will be directed to the appropriate assembly point by MAS Stewards.
-The main assembly point is to the south of the site with a second assembly point in the Public Car Park to the east of the site.
+The main assembly point is to the south of the site, with a second assembly point in the Public car park to the east of the site.

-The MAS Officers and Stewards will be made aware of the emergency procedures at the preevent briefing.
-In the event of an emergency evacuation of the site the Stewards will direct people to the appropriate Assembly Point.
+The MAS Officers and Stewards will be made aware of the emergency procedures at the pre-event briefing.
+In the event of an emergency evacuation of the site, Stewards will direct people to the appropriate Assembly Point.
 The pre-event briefing will also address the evacuation of persons with special needs.

 Emergency egress from the marquees will be via permanent openings (not doors) which will be clearly marked.
-In the event of an emergency evacuation Stewards will direct members of the public towards these openings.
+In the event of an emergency evacuation, Stewards will direct members of the public towards these openings.

-The Event Controller shall notify An Garda Síochána of an emergency, and An Garda Síochána shall have the sole power to declare an evacuation and shall decide the incident level procedure to be declared.
-MAS personnel shall take direction from an Garda Síochána.
+The Event Controller shall notify An Garda Síochána of an emergency.
+An Garda Síochána shall have the sole power to declare an evacuation and shall decide the incident level procedure to be declared.
+MAS personnel shall take direction from An Garda Síochána.